Moiz081/TripFusion/README.md

 3. Install dependencies for each service:

    cd AuthService

    npm install

    cd ../ServicesService

    npm install

    cd ../BookingService

    npm install

    cd ../ReminderService

    npm install

-4. Set up the MySQL database and update the configuration files with your database credentials.
+5. Set up the MySQL database and update the configuration files with your database credentials.

-5. Start each service:
+6. Start each service:

    cd AuthService

    npm start

    cd ../ServicesService

    npm start

    cd ../BookingService

    npm start

    cd ../ReminderService

    npm start

-Usage
+## Usage
 Running the Services
 Ensure all services are running by starting each service individually as shown in the installation steps.